5argon/AHLCG3mmDivider/README.md

 Like "Player" but with expansion set markings.
 For people who don't mix cards from different expansion sets, or mix but still segmented according to collector's number and icons.

+- Player - Edge of the Earth x16
-- Edge of the Earth
+- Player - Edge of the Earth - Multi-Class x16 : Like "Player - Multi-Class x16" but with "Edge of the Earth" set strip at the corner.

 #### Expansion